Electric Bike Accidents and Injuries

 Electric bikes are still a novelty in Los Angeles, as with other micro-mobility modes of transportation.
 This means that legislation has not yet caught up to its fast and somewhat sudden growth.

-According to CVC 312.5(a), an e-bike is a bicycle that’s equipped with fully operable pedals and an electric motor of less than 750 watts.
-They’re also categorized into the following:
+According to CVC 312.5(a), an e-bike is identified as a bicycle that has an electric motor of less than 750 watts and pedals installed.

-- A class 2 electric bicycle is equipped with a motor that may be used exclusively to propel the bicycle.
-It is not capable of providing assistance when the bicycle reaches a speed of 20 miles per hour.
+- A class 2 e-bike has a motor that is used to propel the bicycle.
+Once the e-bike reaches a speed of 20 mph, it will no longer assist the bicyclist.

-- A class 3 electric bicycle is equipped with a motor that provides assistance only when the rider is pedaling.
-It ceases to provide assistance when the bicycle reaches a speed of 28 miles per hour.
-This bicycle is equipped with a speedometer.
+- A class 3 e-bike has a motor that will work only when the rider is pedaling.
+Once the e-bike reaches a speed of 28 mph, it will no longer assist the bicyclist.
+This e-bike has a speedometer installed.

 Each class is then subject to regulation at the state and local level.
 The classes were determined based on two factors: